LuiseFreese/LuiseFreese/README.md

 ## Whats important to me & what's going on?

-### SharingIsCaring
+### Microsoft 365 Community Docs
-Contribute to Community Docs and make tech understandable
+I actively contribute to the Microsoft 365 Community Docs and make tech understandable

 ### Microsoft 365 PnP

 Breaking news: Everything is awesome, because I am part of the #M365PnP team 🎶- I am leading an initiative to close the gap between makers and developers and to help engage with every developer working with Power Platform.
 Find awesome articles and discussion in the [Microsoft 365 PnP Community on Techcommunity](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/bg-p/Microsoft365PnPBlog).
+If you like to contribute, [please finde guidance here](https://techcommunity.microsoft.com/t5/microsoft-365-pnp-blog/what-is-the-microsoft-365-pnp-community/ba-p/2119096).

 I own the [M365PnP Power Platform Samples](https://github.com/pnp/powerplatform-samples) repo and love to see your samples soon there!

 I also joined the PnP [Sharing Is Caring](https://pnp.github.io/sharing-is-caring/) team as a maintainer, where I help new contributors getting started contributing.

 ### Build more stuff